alenaks/SigmaPie/README.md

 ## Strictly local languages

-**Negative strictly $k$-local (SL)** grammars prohibit occurrence of consecutive substrings consisting of up to $k$ symbols.
+**Negative strictly $k$-local (SL)** grammars prohibit the occurrence of consecutive substrings consisting of up to $k$ symbols.
 The value of $k$ defines the longest substring that cannot be present in a well-formed string of a language.
-Positive SL grammars defines substrings that can be present in the language.
+Positive SL grammars define substrings that can be present in the language.

-Importantly, in order to define _first_ and _last_ elements, SL languages use delimiters (">" and "<") that indicate the beginning and the end of the string.
+Importantly, to define _first_ and _last_ elements, SL languages use delimiters (">" and "<") that indicate the beginning and the end of the string.

     k = 2
     POLARITY: positive